gtk-flutter/libadwaita/README.md

 ### Usage

-- To get color from theme you can you either `getGtkColor` function or `getAdaptiveGtkColor` function.
+- To get color from theme you can use either `getGtkColor` function or `getAdaptiveGtkColor` function.
-- If you want custom titlebar then you can follow the steps for that on [bitsdojo_window](https://pub.dev/packages/bitsdojo_window) package.
+- If you want custom titlebar then you can follow the steps for that on [`bitsdojo_window`](https://pub.dev/packages/bitsdojo_window) package.
-- You can use the following widgets that are ported to flutter:
+- Following Widgets are currently ported to flutter:
 `GtkSidebar`, `GtkHeaderBar`, `GtkHeaderButton`. `GtkPopupMenu`, `GtkTwoPane`.